buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 ``followStartupLogs``
     (optional, defaults to false)
     This transfers docker container's log inside master logs during slave startup (before connection).
 This can be useful to debug slave startup. e.g network issues, etc.

+``masterFQDN``
+    (optional, defaults to socket.getfqdn())
+    Address of the master the slave should connect to.
+Use if you master machine does not have proper fqdn.
+    This value is passed to the docker image via environment variable ``BUILDMASTER``

 Setting up Volumes
 ..................